Moon Girl and Devil Dinosaur: Marketing

-A teaser trailer showing clips from the opening was released by executive-producer Laurence Fishburne in December 15, 2021.
+A teaser trailer showing clips from the opening was released by executive-producer Laurence Fishburne on December 15, 2021.
 An official clip was released during San Diego Comic-Con in 2022, while the first trailer was released during the D23 Expo, where the first episode was shown to the attendees.
 The series' intro was released during the New York Comic Con 2022, with the first two minutes of the season premiere also being shown during the panel.
-A music video for the theme song was released in November 14, 2022.
+A music video for the theme song was released on November 14, 2022.

 Merchandising for the show will include apparel and a series of toys produced by The World of EPI and Funko Pop! that serve as tie-ins for the series.
 Characters from Moon Girl and Devil Dinosaur appear as limited-time meet-and-greet characters at the Avengers Campus at Disney California Adventure starting from February 15, 2023, in commemoration of Black History Month.
-A soundtrack featuring songs from the first season, in digital and audio cassette formats, was released on January 4, 2023 by Walt Disney Records.
+A soundtrack featuring songs from the first season, in digital and audio cassette formats, was released on January 4, 2023, by Walt Disney Records.